Gogul09/Gogul09.github.io/_posts/computer_vision/2017-04-25-hand-gesture-recognition-p2.md

 </figure>

 ### Summary
 In this tutorial, we have learnt about recognizing hand gestures using Python and OpenCV.
 We have explored Background Subtraction, Thresholding, Segmentation, Contour Extraction, Convex Hull and Bitwise-AND operation on real-time video sequence.
 We have followed the methodology proposed by Malima et al. to quickly recognize hand gestures.

 You could extend this idea by using the count of fingers to instruct a robot to perform some task like picking up an object, go forward, move backward etc. using Arduino or Raspberry Pi platforms.
 I have also made a simple demo for you by using the count of fingers to control a servo motor's rotation [here](https://www.youtube.com/watch?v=4lCjQ84EkSk){:target="_blank"}.

+The entire algorithm assumes that the background is static i.e. the background does not change.
+If the background changes and new objects are brought into the frame, the algorithm will not perform well.
+Kindly let me know in the comments if there are ways to solve this limitation.

 ### References